robfatland/othermathclub/TheFinePrint.md

 * notice this is a math book that uses computers, not a computer book that cherry picks math

+## My hidden agenda

+My goal is not to teach you something.
+I am holding the door open into the world of the extraordinary for a first reason; which is to enable you to yourself become even more extraordinary than you already are.
+It is like pointing out a rainbow: It is something we do naturally as a way of connecting through enjoyment of the world.

+But my second reason is more subtle.
+I am holding the door open to convince you that holding this door open is fun.
+My hidden agenda is to give you some level of enthusiasm for and facility with being a teacher yourself.
+We need more educated human beings.
+There are not enough good teachers.
+Let's treat teaching as a skill like driving a car or playing a video game.
+If it is fun and rewarding we have motivation to keep going and improve.

 ## The realness of an idea